 It was noted that capital investment is driven not by growth, but by the condition of the stock.
 The process of identifying components for replacement is reviewed every five years, based on stock condition.

-JW raised a question regarding the SHF amounts, noting the significant amount of grant funding.
+JW raised a question regarding the SHDF amounts, noting the significant amount of grant funding.
 SE clarified that the planned expenditure had been agreed with the grant provider, with some of the works being carried over to the following financial year.

 The Chair observed that the forecast had been slightly less favourable throughout the year but commended the team's efforts to improve the situation.